Empirical PAC-Bayes Bounds for Markov Chains: APPLICATION: FINITE SET OF PREDICTORS

-\textbf{Tuning parameters:} the parameter $K$ in the definition of $\gamma_{ps}$ was set as $20$ (but we mention that in all our experiments, the maximum was reached for $k=1$ anyway).
+\textbf{Tuning parameters:} the parameter $K$ in the definition of $\hat{\gamma}_{ps,[K]}$ was set as $20$ in all our experiments\footnote{In most cases, we found that the maximum was reached for $k=1$.
+Note however that, in the $d=4$ setting, in a couple of cases the maximum was reached for $k=4$.
+It can be understood intuitively why this is the case.
+Assume for simplicity that $P$ is reversible, that is $P^{\star}=P$, and let $\lambda$ denote the largest eigenvalue different from $1$.
+Then $\gamma((P^{\star})^k P^k) = \gamma(P^{2k}) = (1-\lambda^2)^{k}$ and thus $\gamma((P^{\star})^k P^k)/k = (1-\lambda^2)^{k}/k$, which is obviously decreasing in $k$.
+Explicit examples where the maximum is reached for $k>1$ are necessarily non-reversible.
+Such example can be found in~\cite{paulin2016mixing}.}.
 The estimator $\hat{P}$ of the transition matrix of~\cite{wolfer2024improved} involves a smoothing parameter $\alpha$ that was set to $1$.
-The empirical PAC-Bayes bound in Corollary~\ref{cor: bern_pseudo_added:finite_case} depends on two parameters $a$ and $\varepsilon$ that were both set to $0.1$.
+The empirical PAC-Bayes bound in Corollary~\ref{cor: bern_pseudo_added:finite_case} depends on two parameters $a$, set to $0.1$, and $\varepsilon$, set to $0.1/n^{1/3}$.

 \textbf{Checking the estimator $\widehat{\gamma}_{ps}$:} first, we ran sanity checks on the estimator $\widehat{\gamma}_{ps}$ of $\gamma_{ps}$.
 Figure~\ref{figure: gamma_20} shows in red, the true $\gamma_{ps}(R_t)$ as a function of the interpolation parameter $t$, and in green, the estimator $\widehat{\gamma}_{ps}$, for four sample sizes $n$, and $d=20$.
 This is essentially illustrative, as each point in these plots were obtained on one single experiment.
 We can still get some information from these plots: the estimation is poor for very small $n$ and good for large $n$, as expected.
 More importantly, the estimator $\widehat{\gamma}_{ps}$ is far more accurate for small values of $t$, that is, for large values of $\gamma_{ps}$, as predicted by Proposition~\ref{prp:gamma_ratio}.
 We observed these findings are consistent when we ran more experiments.

-In the appendix, we also report the MSE of $\widehat{\gamma}_{ps}$ over many replications of such experiments.
+As mentioned earlier, the results in Figure~\ref{figure: gamma_20} illustrative, as each point is based on a single trajectory.
+In order to confirm the good performances of the estimator $\widehat{\gamma}_{ps}$ of~\citet{wolfer2024improved} we sampled $100$ trajectories in the case $n=1000$, $d=100$.
+We reported for each value of $t$ the MSE of the estimator $\widehat{\gamma}_{ps}$ over all these $100$ replications.
+The results are in Figure~\ref{fig:MSE}.
+They confirm that the estimator is accurate, and also that the estimation is more difficult for large values of $t$, that is, small values of $\gamma_{ps}$.

 \textbf{Checking the PAC-bayes bounds:} for each value of $n$, $d$ and $t$, we then sampled a trajectory, and computed both the non-empirical and the empirical PAC-Bayes bounds on each trajectory.
 Figure~\ref{figure: pac-bayes} shows, for the various $n$, as functions of $t$: in red, the value of the non-empirical PAC-Bayes bound over all replications, in green, the value of the empirical PAC-Bayes bound over all replications, and in blue, the actual value of the risk $R(\hat{\theta}_{\text{ERM}})$.
 Here, we only show the results for $d=20$, the plots for the other values of $d$ are reported in the supplement.
 The take-home message is: for small sample size, the empirical bound is not a very good estimate of the non-empirical bound, but this is a regime where both bounds are vacuous anyway.
 For larger sample sizes, both bounds are non-vacuous and very similar.
 Finally, for very large $t$ (very small $\gamma_{ps}$), the non-empirical bound becomes unreliable: it seems to confirm that very mild assumptions such as $n^a\geq 1/\gamma_{ps}$ are indeed unavoidable in practice.